dotnet/docfx/Documentation/tutorial/howto_create_custom_template.md

 Open http://localhost:8080/toc.html and you can see a toc web page.
 ![TOC Web Page](images/toc_web_page.png)

+> [!Tip]
-> Tip: Run `docfx template export default` to view what's inside the default template.
+> Run `docfx template export default` to view what's inside the default template.

+> [!Note]
-> NOTE: It is possible that DocFX updates its embedded templates when a new version is released.
-So please make sure to re-export the template if you overwrite or are dependent on it in your custom template.
+> It is possible that DocFX updates its embedded templates when a new version is released.
+> So please make sure to re-export the template if you overwrite or are dependent on it in your custom template.

 Extension for *Preprocessor* file
 ----------------------------------